3 Hard Lessons I’ve Learned from My First Real(ish) Relationship (Part 2)

 You know that crushed feeling you get when the guy you like starts dating someone else?
 I wrote this poem on the same day I found out the guy I secretly liked was dating someone else.
 Honestly, it was a very depressing day for me.
 But the purpose of this poem isn't to throw a pity party; it's to express my emotions and provide an outlet for you to express yours, too.
 You don't have to stuff the sadness down into the depths of your soul.
 You can take that sadness to Someone.

-A Reminder for the One Who’s Been Let Down
+A Reminder for the Girl Who’s Been Let Down

 Think of this post as a letter from God to you.
 Obviously, His real letter to us is His Word.
 But I felt like God was sharing these things with me when I was let down recently.
 He spoke words of comfort, assurance, and strength when I felt distressed, insecure, and weary.